hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 # Rebuilt data structures

-The ground truth of the Services world state is exactly the Merkle tree with `ServicesState` at the root.
-We can think of `handleTransaction()` as a pure reducer that combines the current world state and a consensus transaction into the new consensus world state.
+The ground truth of the Services world state is the Merkle tree with `ServicesState` at the root.
+We can think of `handleTransaction()` as a pure reduction that combines the current world state and a consensus transaction into a new consensus world state.

 ```
 handleTransaction: (world_state, consensus_transaction) -> new_world_state